 Thou shalt also consider in thine heart, that, as a man chasteneth his son, so Yahuwah [the LORD] thy God chasteneth thee.
 (Deuteronomy 8:5)

-As we see in these verses, Yahuwah’s correction is as a loving father — as a father who delights in his child.
+As we see in these verses, Yahuwah’s correction is as a loving father!
+He is as a father who delights in his child.
 Though Yahuwah corrects us by various afflictions, He (being the perfect Father) does so with love, and not in wrath.
 And His correction is always for our good!

 Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yields the peaceable fruit of righteousness unto them which are exercised thereby.
 (Hebrews 12:11)